THE DAMS

 Stakeholders:

-Battle Creek Watershed Conservancy, U.S. Bureau of Reclamation, U.S. Fish and Wildlife Service, NOAA Fisheries, California Department of Fish and Wildlife, PG&E, California Bay-Delta Authority, California State Water Resources Control Board The Nature Conservancy, California Wildlife Conservation Board, and community members.
+Battle Creek Watershed Conservancy, U.S. Bureau of Reclamation, U.S. Fish and Wildlife Service, NOAA Fisheries, California Department of Fish and Wildlife, PG&E, California Bay-Delta Authority, California State Water Resources Control Board, The Nature Conservancy, California Wildlife Conservation Board, Trout Unlimited, American Whitewater, American Rivers, California Sportfishing Protection Alliance, and local community members.

 Land Acknowledgment

-The Battle Creek Dams are located on the ancestral lands of the Yana and Nomlaki peoples.
+The Battle Creek Dams are located on the ancestral lands of the Yana people.
+Today the Wintu Tribe of Redding Rancheria and the Paskenta Bank of Nomlaki Indians are the stewards of the Yana legacy.

 Voice of Battle Creek Dams